Event-Triggered Islanding in Inverter-Based Grids: Introduction

-Islanding methods relying on local measurements are also classified into passive, active, and hybrid, based on the type of system data analyzed for anomaly identification.
-Passive methods examine system parameters such as the voltages and currents of DGs, frequency, total harmonic distortion, angles, etc., before making islanding decisions \cite{li2014review}.
-On the other hand, active islanding detection techniques monitor the system response to artificially injected perturbations introduced to the system \cite{sun2015islanding, gupta2016active}.
-To improve islanding detection accuracy and avoid decision uncertainty, hybrid methods have also been proposed where passive and active techniques are used in coordination \cite{seyedi2021hybrid}.
-However, all the aforementioned islanding methodologies suffer from certain disadvantages.
-For example, passive methods have been proven to be less accurate when active power mismatch is negligible \cite{seyedi2021hybrid}.
-Active islanding detection requires specific instrumentation increasing the cost and could affect grid properties introducing voltage perturbations or degrading power quality \cite{li2014review}.
-Similarly, although hybrid methods enhance detection confidence, they typically operate as a two-step process using passive methods as the first detection scheme, and only if passive methods are inconclusive do they revert to active methodologies \cite{seyedi2021hybrid}.
-Thus, improved accuracy comes at the cost of slower detection response times and more sophisticated detection equipment \cite{khamis2015islanding}. \looseness=-1
+Islanding methods based on local measurements are classified into passive, active, and hybrid approaches.
+Passive methods analyze system parameters such as voltage, current, frequency, and harmonic distortion \cite{li2014review}, while active methods monitor system responses to artificially injected perturbations \cite{sun2015islanding, gupta2016active}.
+Hybrid methods combine both approaches to improve accuracy and reduce decision uncertainty \cite{seyedi2021hybrid}.
+However, passive methods can be less accurate when the power mismatch is small \cite{seyedi2021hybrid}, and active methods increase costs and may degrade power quality \cite{li2014review}.
+Hybrid methods improve detection confidence, but they tend to have slower response times \cite{khamis2015islanding}.